PeterSoung/message-processor/README.md

 portion, since it was a modernized version of Tkinter, a commonly used python framework, to build GUIs.
 After having selected the tools to build out the GUI, I wanted to be able to store that values in some sort of database, but for a project this size, this might have been unreasonable.
-So instead, I went ahead with storing the values in Class objects of each other file that we were expected to use.
+So instead, I went ahead with storing the values in Class objects of each of the other file that we were expected to use.
 From there it was just logic and connecting the GUI to the different class objects.

 **Language decision:**